Aniket1313/Project-Demand-Forecasting/README.md

 ## Evaluation Metric
 The evaluation metric for this competition is 100*RMSLE where RMSLE is Root of Mean Squared Logarithmic Error across all entries in the test set.

+Top 6 % soultion of Random forest regressor with RMSLE score of 63.359 is achieved.